 One area that often can create confusion is promotional use.
 In some cases, when you license a specific moment, the license will also include a provision for “in-context promotion.”
 If so, you are allowed to feature the content in a promotion as long as you are not changing the context in which the content was originally licensed.
 Be aware though that many premium content libraries will not automatically grant in-context promotion.
 Many rights holders are sensitive to having their content used to promote your project.
 To be safe, always inquire if the license includes in-context promotion.
 If it is not included, you may be able to get an additional license for promotion from the copyright holder.

 Licensing clips for your projects doesn’t have to be daunting.
 Understanding how it works, being prepared, and knowing the pitfalls can go a long way toward a smooth licensing process.

-To learn more about Veritone’s full-service licensing offerings for content buyers and rights holders, go here.
+Go here to learn more about Veritone’s full-service licensing offerings for content buyers and rights holders.